uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 The Data Item ‘Identification number’ is required for the Data Group ‘HOLDER OF THE TRANSIT PROCEDURE’, except for:<br /><br />
-- economic operators residing outside of the common transit countries (outside CL009), and
+- economic operators residing outside of the common transit countries (outside CL009 (CountryCodesCommonTransit)), and
 - private individuals for which an identification number may be used but is not required.

 **Technical Description**